valschmidt/rep/rep-DRAFT_MB.rst

 Time synchronization between sonar and navigation systems must be established to a high degree of accuracy to ensure artifact free data.
 Time synchronization errors of less than 1 ms are desirable and this can exceed the delay imparted by Ethernet or serial line buffers.
 Thus an IMU reporting attitude via serial line, but relying on the PC's system clock for time-stamping may suffer from a static latency that will cause "wobble" artifacts in the resulting data.
 Latencies of this type can be measured and corrected to great effect on the resulting sonar data.
 Patch test methods exist to measure such an offset and the result shall be specified as a ROS parameter (see the Parameters section below) in seconds with positive values indicating a latency of the navigation data wrt the sonar.

-Note that for real-time applications using `robot_localization` to integrate IMU with position measurements, this time correction must be applied to the IMU message time stamp on acquisition.
+Note that for real-time applications using `robot_localization` to integrate IMU with position measurements, this time correction must be applied to the IMU message time stamp by the IMU ROS node prior to publishing.

 Coordinate Frame Conventions
 -----